beejjorgensen/bguunix/src/bguunix_part_0050_directories.md

 ```

 As we'll see later, this is the same command you use to rename regular
 files.
-There's a hint there that subdirectories are just a special type
+There's a hint there that subdirectories are just a special types
-of file in a Unix system, but you don't need to know that.
+of files in a Unix system, but you don't need to know that.

 So why "move"?
 Turns out renaming a directory is a special case of
 relocating it.
 You can move a subdirectory from one place to another.